Oscar-JuliaLang/Oscar-JuliaLang.github.io/faq/index.md

 ## How do I contribute notes?
 Add or edit Markdown files under `notes/`.
 If you add a new note, also add a link in `notes/index.md`.

-## What if I only have a small fix?
-Small fixes are welcome — typos, clarifications, extra links, better explanations.

 ## What tools do we use?
 - GitHub for notes and discussion
 - Julia + OSCAR for hands-on exploration